Not many people realize this, DIY-ing is a BIG aspect of the prepper lifestyle.

-A bottle of olive oil in your bug out bag or in the pantry will go a long way.
+A bottle of olive oil in your bug out bag or prepper pantry will go a long way.
 How do you make it?
-It's pretty simple.
-All you really need to make it work is a container to hold the olive oil, such as a can or a jar
+It’s pretty simple.
+All you really need to make it work is a container to hold the olive oil, such as a can or a jar.

 You’ll also need a wick with one end soaking up the oil and the other end in the air.
 Cotton will do great, but you can also use paper towels or even a piece of paper.